andersonjenna/deep-learning-challenge/README.md

 Compiling, Training and Evaluating the Model

   d.
 The neural network architecture consists of:

-  Input Layer - 34 input featuers
+  Input Layer - 34 input features

-  First Hidden Layer - 128 neurons with ReLU activation Second Hidden Layer - 64 neurons with ReLU activation Output Layer - 1 neuron with a sigmoid activation
+  First Hidden Layer - 128 neurons with ReLU activation

+  Second Hidden Layer - 64 neurons with ReLU activation

+  Output Layer - 1 neuron with a sigmoid activation

   e.
 The model achieved an accuracy of 72-73% on the test dataset.
 There is room for improvement.